 What happens if you’re immigrating to Canada and you want to bring an extensive wine collection?
 The CBSA goes into great detail about applicable taxes and fees.
 An informative table is provided on their website noting the fees in each province according to the type of alcoholic beverage imported for non-commercial use.
 In addition to making reference to the duty-free allowances, this section of their website mentions additional taxes that may be levied by New Brunswick and Manitoba on top of those already listed in the table.
 Of course, flying alcoholic beverages into Canada requires coordination with the liquor authority in the province to which you are importing the beverage.
 Bear in mind when you visit the CBSA page dealing with non-commercial importation of alcoholic beverages that there is a seemingly overwhelming amount of information to sift through and absorb.
 If you are importing a large quantity your best bet is to consult with a lawyer who has expertise in this subject.

 When In Doubt, Call the Experts

 It can be confusing trying to determine which laws govern the shipping and transportation of alcoholic beverages in Canada, especially if you are not a native of the country.
 When you consider that until recently it was illegal to transport alcohol between provinces the issue becomes even more complicated.
 It appears that the Canadian government is slowly amending these antiquated laws to ease restrictions on the shipping of intoxicants while in Canada.
 Alcoholic beverages shipped into Canada from another country will still be subject to taxes for the most part, with the most notable exception being specific personal amounts that are carried in by an individual.
-When in doubt about the legality of transporting or shipping your favorite drink, call your provincial or territorial liquor board or a qualified attorney.
+When in doubt about the legality of transporting or shipping your favourite drink, call your provincial or territorial liquor board or a qualified attorney.